dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 API Reference: [`MobileWebCapture()`](https://www.dynamsoft.com/mobile-web-capture/docs/api/mobile-web-capture.html#mobilewebcapture)

 This step creates the **MWC** UI, which, when launched, occupies the entire visible area of the browser window by default.
 If needed, you can specify a container to restrict the UI's size.
-For more details, refer to [Specify the UI Container](https://www.dynamsoft.com/mobile-web-capture/docs/guides/mobile-web-capture-customization.html#example-1-specify-the-ui-container).
+For more details, refer to [Specify the UI Container]({{ site.code-gallery }}mobile-web-capture/customization-guide.html#example-1-specify-the-ui-container).

+> [!WARNING]
 > A **license key** is required for the instantiation.

 ### Launch MWC